intuition-dev/intuDocs/docsSrc/src/index.md

 ## Other popular mbake commands

-* `mbake -t .` - Convert Pug/Riot files to useable tag/js, e.g.: data binding.
+* `mbake -c .` - Convert Pug/Riot files to useable comp/js, e.g.: data binding.
 * `mbake -i .` - Convert dat.yaml static files to JSON, for dynamic binding.
 More about this in B-M-SPA docs.

 ## How to see all mbake options